Azraelx0/SEC335/Week3/LOLBins.md

 What is the "living off the land" naming convention based on?
 - It comes from the concept of using resources that you already have access to

 ### Task 2: Discovery and Reconnaissance LOLBin Execution
+From the threat reports, select 8 LOLBins that are used for discovery and reconnaissance.
+For each LOLBin document it as designated in the section "Documenting an LOLBin" section.

+1.
+Command:

+Screenshot:

+What the Output Reveals to an Attacker:

+MITRE ATT&CK Technique:

 ### Task 3: Execution, Download, and Defense Evasion LOLBin Execution
 ### Task 4: LOLBin Detection and Threat Report